ShirleyXW/User_Documentation/User_Doc/docs/workspace_setup.md

 ### Member Invitation

-1. If you skipped inviting members in step 1 of Workspace Setup, on the left, click **YOUR WORKSPACE NAME**, then find "Invite people to YOUR WORKSPACE NAME" and click.
+1. If you skip inviting members in step 1 of Workspace Setup, on the left, click **YOUR WORKSPACE NAME**, then find "Invite people to YOUR WORKSPACE NAME" and click.
 In the prompt text box, enter coworkers’ emails.
 Then click on **Send to invite them** if you manually enter emails.
 Or, you can choose to share the workspace link to invite members.
     ![invite member](.\images\invite_member.jpg){width="400"}